-- 1. When appropriate MEDIC personnel may contact a child's physician for assistance with specific conditions or devices associated with the patient - A. Care must remain within the providers scope of practice - 2.
+- 1. When appropriate MEDIC personnel may contact a child's physician for assistance with specific conditions or devices associated with the patient - A. Care must remain within the provider's scope of practice - 2.
 Patient's care providers may be used as an asset in assisting with specialty patient specific equipment - 3.
 Additional care as per the appropriate protocol

-- Any interaction with the child's physician must be clearly documented on the PCR - Any request outside MEDIC protocols must remain within the providers scope of practice and be approved by Medical Control - Contact Medical Control for any question as to the most appropriate course of care
+- Any interaction with the child's physician must be clearly documented on the PCR - Any request outside MEDIC protocols must remain within the provider's scope of practice and be approved by Medical Control - Contact Medical Control for any question as to the most appropriate course of care

-Infant Abandonment

-(NCCEP Pediatric 2)
+Infant Abandonment (NCCEP Pediatric 2)

-- The North Carolina Infant Homicide Prevention Act - ➤ Provides a mechanism for unwanted infants to be taken under temporary custody by a law enforcement officer, social services worker, healthcare provider, or EMS personnel if an infant is presented by the parent within 7 days of birth.
-Emergency Medical Services will accept and protect infants who are presented to EMS in this manner, until custody of the child can be released to the Department of Social Services - Purpose - Protect infants that are placed into the custody of EMS under this law - > Protect EMS systems and personnel when confronted with this issue
+- The North Carolina Infant Homicide Prevention Act - Provides a mechanism for infants to be surrendered anonymously and taken under temporary custody by a law enforcement officer, social services worker, healthcare provider, or EMS personnel if the parent presents an infant within 7 days of birth - Emergency Medical Services will accept and protect infants who are presented to EMS in this manner, until custody of the child can be released to the Department of Social Services - Purpose - > Protect infants that are placed into the custody of EMS under this law - Protect EMS systems and personnel when confronted with this issue